NSOutlineView on macOS Tutorial

 }

-protocol.
+This makes ViewController adopt the NSOutlineViewDataSource protocol.
 Since we’re not using bindings in this tutorial, you must implement a few methods to fill the outline view.
 Let’s go through each method.

 Your outline view needs to know how many items it should show.
-For this, use the method outlineView(_: numberOfChildrenOfItem:) -> Int
+For this, use the method outlineView(_: numberOfChildrenOfItem:) -> Int.

 func outlineView(_ outlineView: NSOutlineView, numberOfChildrenOfItem item: Any?) -> Int {